 - Chemistry: A minimum of two semesters in general, inorganic or analytical chemistry.
 Courses in organic chemistry and biochemistry are highly recommended.

 - Biological Sciences: A minimum of four semesters of biology, preferably in the zoological sciences.
 Courses in genetics, cell biology, vertebrate or mammalian anatomy, and physiology are highly recommended.

-Individuals for whom English is a second language must meet or exceed a minimum TOEFL score requirement (90 on iBT, 230 on CBT, or 575 on paper-based test.
+Individuals for whom English is a second language must meet or exceed a minimum TOEFL score requirement (90 on iBT, 230 on CBT, or 575 on the paper-based test).

 Students are selected for interview and admission based upon composite science and math grade-point average, overall undergraduate grade-point average, standardized test scores, letters of recommendation, and the personal statement (see application form).